 Kaori Heat Treatment Co., Ltd. (the "Company" or "Kaori") was incorporated in the Republic of China (ROC) in October 1970.
+The Company and its subsidiaries are hereinafter collectively referred to as the "Group".

-The Company specializes in producing mechanical hardware, processing of fabricated metals, heat exchange products, as well as the manufacturing and developing of thermal products.
+The Group specializes in producing mechanical hardware, processing of fabricated metals, heat exchange products, as well as the manufacturing and developing of thermal products.
 Factories are established in Zhongli, Kaohsiung, etc.